Harmonyasha/VRChat-Event-Codes/README.md

 ### Code: 7
 - **Description**: Serialization Unreliable (Object and Movement Sync)
 - **Data Type**: `BYTE[]`
-- **Details**: Unreliable serialization data for object and movement synchronization, transmitted as an array of bytes also you can use it as movement just send EV7 instead of EV12.
+- **Details**: Unreliable serialization data for object like new VRChat Drone and movement synchronization, transmitted as an array of bytes also you can use it as movement just send EV7 instead of EV12.

 ### Code: 8
 - **Description**: Voice Listeners